kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 **Class Diagram**

 A class diagram showcases the system's classes, attributes, operations and relationships among objects.
+The listed class diagrams showcases the base system we wish to design.
+However, we experienced trouble as we were unsure whether we needed to be more specific with more classes and relationships.
+We decided to create a simple outline of the proposed system for the two major stakeholders being the inbound customer and outbound customer.
+It showcases the relationship that the customer and relationship manager will go through when interacting with the system.
+As represented in the diagrams, the proposed system has very little wait time and allows the customer to get what they want efficiently and effectively.

 <img src="Diagrams/InboundClassDiagram.png" width = "100%">